ig3/srf/README.md

 determining the intervals of cards.
 All responses within this window are considered in determining the percentage.

+#### percentCorrectTarget (percent)

+default: 90

+The percentage of 'correct' responses (not 'Again') is a factor in determining the intervals of cards.
+The percentCorrectTarget is the target percentage of 'correct' responses.
+The 'correct factor' is adjusted to achieve this target.
+The adjustment is very slow due to the long delay between setting an interval and reviewing the card.

 #### correctFactorAdjustmentInterval

 default: 1 day